Vizzuality/bigbucket.py/README.md

 where:

-dirname - the directory with files you wish to upload bucket  - the name of you S3 bucket optional -
+* dirname - the directory with files you wish to upload
+* bucket  - the name of you S3 bucket

+optional:

-    threads - default = 32
+* threads - default = 32
-    test    - if True the files will not be pushed to S3 prefix  - for storing a directory as a subdirectory in an existing bucket
+* test    - if True the files will not be pushed to S3
+* prefix  - for storing a directory as a subdirectory in an existing bucket